 Environmental noise pollution has been doubling every decade.
 Hearing loss is increasing in the United States.
 The number of Americans ages 3 and older with some form of hearing disorder has more than doubled since 1971, from 13.2 million to about 30 million today, and of these, a third from noise-induced hearing loss.

-Ear protection can reduce exposure to unhealthy decibles of sound and helps prevent noise-induced hearing loss.
+Ear protection can reduce exposure to unhealthy decibels of sound and helps prevent noise-induced hearing loss.
 Earmuffs, custom-fitted plugs, and disposable earplugs can provide 20 to 40 dB of sound attenuation and should be used especially by those recurrently exposed to high noise levels.

 iPod or other personal music player should be used at 60% of the peak volume and for no longer than 60 minutes a day, with lower volumes for longer listening time.